-3.1.Context
+3.1.
+Context

 - 20. WFP's work in SF is guided by WFP's 2013 SF Policy.
 The current SF policy notes that WFP has a dual role in SF that comprises technical assistance to governments and direct delivery of programmes.
 WFP delivers SF directly where the government is unable to do so, particularly in fragile and crisis contexts.
-SF can contribute to the achievement of many SDGs particularly SDG 2 on hunger; but also, SDG 1 on poverty, SDG 4 on education, SDG 5 on gender equality, SDG 17 on partnerships and potentially SDG 16 on peace and justice through its multiple and mutually reinforcing benefits related to social protection, education, food security, nutrition, health, and social cohesion which materialise to a different extent in different contexts. - 21.
+SF can contribute to the achievement of many SDGs particularly SDG 2 on hunger; but also, SDG 1 on poverty, SDG 4 on education, SDG 5 on gender equality, SDG 17 on partnerships and potentially SDG 16 on peace and justice through its multiple and mutually reinforcing benefits related to social protection, education, food security, nutrition, health, and social cohesion which materialise to a different extent in different contexts.
+5 - 21.
 WFP school feeding has traditionally focused on access to education especially in context where there are large numbers of out-of-school children, gender disparities persist, and school feeding with other interventions can help to draw hard-to-reach children into the education system.
 Strong evidence shows that school feeding can act as an incentive to enhance enrolment and reduce absenteeism and drop out, especially for girls. - 22.
-Existing guidance highlights the importance of partnerships to ensure that school feeding is provided alongside school health and nutrition interventions such as water and sanitation, deworming, health and nutrition education, and periodic health screenings that contribute to an environment conducive to learning and protective of children's health. - 23.
-Addressing gender-specific needs is key focus area for WFP school feeding programmes.
-While written guidance focus on take-home rations as an incentive for girls' participation, programmes are designed to address specific needs for girls and boys including, for example, the provision of packages of support for girls, particularly adolescent girls, to address their vulnerabilities.
-These packages could include crucial health, nutrition and protection service.
-Despite efforts, there are calls to design programmes more cognizant of the nutrition needs of girls and adolescents, risk of early marriage and, gender-based violence and protection concerns related to school environments. - 24.
-WFP's Emergency School Feeding (ESF), the provision of SF specifically in emergency and protracted crisis contexts -reached 2.5 million children (48 percent girls and 52 percent boys) in level 2 and level 3 emergencies in 14 countries in 2017, out of the total of 18.3 million children reached through WFP SF programmes that year.
-This is a low estimate, as there are additional beneficiaries in crises not declared Level 2 or Level 3.
-Importantly, there is no official WFP definition of ESF, resulting in different alternative ways to estimate the total ESF beneficiaries. - 25.
-ESF is in most crisis contexts integrated in education sector response plans.
-However, there is global alarm about the high needs in education in emergencies, which the sector is struggling to meet due to very constrained resources: an estimated 65 million children's schooling is impacted by crisis; and four of the five countries with the largest gender gap in education are conflict-affected, and yet, education appeals attract only 2% of humanitarian funding.
-More evidence is needed on how ESF can and does contribute to education response objectives and strategies in crises.
-As ESF activities are generally
+Existing guidance highlights the importance of partnerships to ensure that school feeding is provided alongside school health and nutrition interventions such as water and sanitation,

-WFP (2013), "Revised School Feeding Policy: Promoting innovation to achieve national ownership".
+4 WFP (2013), "Revised School Feeding Policy: Promoting innovation to achieve national ownership".

-According to the Policy, WFP's strategy is to provide SF as a safety net for food-insecure households and to support children's (especially girls') education; enhance the nutrition-sensitiveness of school meals; strengthen national capacities to implement SF; and to scale up local procurement for SF programmes.
+5 According to the Policy, WFP's strategy is to provide SF as a safety net for food-insecure households and to support children's (especially girls') education; enhance the nutrition-sensitiveness of school meals; strengthen national capacities to implement SF; and to scale up local procurement for SF programmes.